WookieFPV/expo-build-disk-cache/Configuration.md

 ## Using with EAS Remote Build Cache Provider

-Add `remotePlugin` to your configuration to use the EAS remote build cache provider:
+Enable EAS remote caching by setting `remotePlugin` to `eas` in your options:

 ```json
 {